sakkyoi/ncp-downloader/README.md

 --help                                      Show help message.
 ```
 **If username and password are provided, a token will be generated and saved in the current directory.
-DO NOT SHARE THE TOKEN WITH ANYONE.**
+DO NOT SHARE THE TOKEN WITH ANYONE.**<br>
+Sometime this tool may not work properly, you can delete temp files and folder to make it re-download the video.
+(feel free to modify the json file when you know what you are doing)

+## `This tool may cause account suspension or ban.
+Use it at your own risk.`

 # Disclaimer
 Please do use this tool responsibly and respect the rights of the content creators.<br>